kx-Huang/ECE4721J/project/pj_1/report/report.slide.md

 4. Prepare a set of slides with Beamer and a poster with Beamerposter for presentations

-## BFS with MapReduce

-Runs BFS on the [MillionSongDataset](http://millionsongdataset.com/) to search for similar artists to a certain artist within distance 3 with MapReduce:

 ## BFS with MapReduce - A Simple Example

 Let's say we want to find artists similar to **A** with distance **3**, and we have following relationships (each edge has distance **1**):